ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 }];
 ```

 Side effects are repeated for each subscription.
-The same apply to
+The same applies to
 [streams][RACStream] and [signals][RACSignal+Operations] operators so that, for
 example, a side effect inside a [-map:][RACStream] block will be repeated for
 each new subscription to the signal containing that map.